netpump-data/docs/docs/setup-app-registration.md

 ![Alt text][expose-api-id-uri-save]
 > whether you use a default value or a specific value is based on individual company policy, it has no effort on Netpump.

-11. Create two scopes, the first scope is for `Transfers.All`
+11. Create a scopes `Transfers.All`
-> The only value here is that is a hard requirement is the scope name, all the other views can set based on individual company policy
+> The only value here is that is a requirement is the scope name, the text descriptions can be varied depending on your preference.

   1. Click `Add a Scope`
   ![Alt text][add-a-scope]